b45ch1/algopy/documentation/sphinx/examples/error_propagation.rst

 That means if we know :math:`J(y)`, we can approximately compute the confidence region if :math:`f(\hat y)` is sufficiently linear.

-To compute the Jacobian one can use the forward and the reverse mode of AD:
+To compute the Jacobian one can use the forward or the reverse mode of AD.
-In the forward mode of AD one computes Nm directional derivatives, i.e. P = Nm.
-In the reverse mode of AD one computes M adjoint derivatives, i.e. Q = M.

 .. literalinclude:: error_propagation.py